DeskMCâ„¢ HD

 The Micro Lathe

-Posted 15 years ago 12 comments
+Posted 15 years, 6 months ago 12 comments

 This is a small lathe currently under construction, a basic prototype to test the theory and gain some hands on knowledge.
 It's work envelope is roughly 2 x 6", it has fine pitch ground ball screws and brushless servos for both the axis and spindle drive.